Rare decays of b and c hadrons

 The baryonic decays $\Lambda_b \to \Lambda \ell\ell$ are also sensitive probes of new physics in $b\to s \ell \ell$ transitions. $\Lambda_b$ baryons are produced with a high rate at the LHC, and in recent years progress has been made in the theory description of these decays.
 Similarly to the exclusive $B$ meson decays, the $\Lambda_b \to \Lambda \mu \mu$ decay offers a multitude of observables, including branching ratios, angular distributions, and CP asymmetries~\cite{Boer:2014kda, Blake:2017une, Roy:2017dum, Das:2018sms, Yan:2019tgn}.
-From factors for the $\Lambda_b \to \Lambda$ decays are availble from lattice QCD calculations~\cite{Detmold:2016pkz, Boyle:2022uba}.
+Light cone sum rule and lattice QCD calculations exist for from factors for the $\Lambda_b \to \Lambda$ decays~\cite{Wang:2015ndk, Detmold:2016pkz, Boyle:2022uba}.

 Baryonic decays are highly complementary to the meson decays.
 Combining the results from the pseudoscalar to pseudoscalar transitions $B \to K \mu\mu$, the pseudoscalar to vector transitions $B\to K^* \mu\mu$ and $B_s \to \phi \mu\mu$, and the fermion to fermion transitions $\Lambda_b \to \Lambda \mu \mu$, is a powerful way to probe physics beyond the Standard Model.
 Wilson coefficient fits that take into account the existing experimental results on the $\Lambda_b \to \Lambda (\to p \pi) \mu \mu$ angular distribution and the $\Lambda \to p \pi$ decay asymmetry parameter find relevant constraints on the coefficients $C_9$ and $C_{10}$~\cite{Meinel:2016grj,Blake:2019guk}.
 Important consistency checks for theory computations and experiment are provided by kinematic endpoint relations~\cite{Hiller:2021zth}.